modalities.conversion.gpt2 package

 Indices depicting the position of the input sequence tokens in the sequence.
 Contrarily to position_ids, this tensor is not affected by padding.
 It is used to update the cache in the correct position and to infer the complete sequence length.

-Calculate logits for the last num_logits_to_keep tokens.
+If an int, compute logits for the last logits_to_keep tokens.
 If 0, calculate logits for all input_ids (special case).
 Only last token logits are needed for generation, and calculating them only for that token can save memory, which becomes pretty significant for long sequences or large vocabulary size.
+If a torch.Tensor, must be 1D corresponding to the indices to keep in the sequence length dimension.
+This is useful when using packed tensor format (single dimension for batch and sequence length).

 Returns:

-[transformers.modeling_outputs.CausalLMOutputWithPast] or tuple(torch.FloatTensor): A [transformers.modeling_outputs.CausalLMOutputWithPast] or a tuple of torch.FloatTensor (if return_dict=False is passed or when config.return_dict=False) comprising various elements depending on the configuration ([GPT2Config]) and inputs.
+[transformers.modeling_outputs.CausalLMOutputWithPast] or tuple(torch.FloatTensor): A [transformers.modeling_outputs.CausalLMOutputWithPast] or a tuple of torch.FloatTensor (if return_dict=False is passed or when config.return_dict=False) comprising various elements depending on the configuration ([None]) and inputs.

 • loss (torch.FloatTensor of shape (1,), optional, returned when labels is provided) – Language modeling loss (for next-token prediction).